Burnout

 1. Gratitude

-Showing gratitude can seem far too simple and yet the research suggests that gratitude lessons repetitive thoughts.
-Practicing gratitude can lead to being more appreciative of difficult situations and lead to strategies that transform them into a positive.
+Showing gratitude can seem far too simple, yet the research suggests that gratitude teaches repetitive thoughts.
+Practicing gratitude can lead to being more appreciative of difficult situations and lead to strategies that transform them into positive ones.
 Starting a gratitude practice is simple.
-It could be listing three things you’re grateful for in your day before you go to sleep or saying ‘thank you’ or even smiling at someone who has helped you.
+It could be listing three things you’re grateful for in your day before you go to sleep, saying ‘thank you,’ or even smiling at someone who has helped you.
 Small gestures of kindness and appreciation can go a long way.

 2. Body Scan

-Body awareness can help you be in the present moment instead of focused on the past which is what repetitive thinking does.
-A body scan helps you locate your body in space and time as well as supporting your ability to stay grounded in the present.
-The next time you notice thoughts cycling in your brain, do a quick body scan.
+Body awareness can help you be in the present moment instead of focusing on the past, which is what repetitive thinking does.
+A body scan lets you locate your body in space and time and supports your ability to stay grounded in the present.
+Do a quick body scan the next time you notice thoughts cycling in your brain.
 You can start with your feet or at the top of your head.
-Pay attention to physical sensations – of your feet, legs torso, arms neck and head will all feel a little different.
+Pay attention to physical sensations – your feet, legs, torso, arms, neck and head will all feel slightly different.
 Allow the experience to ground you in the present moment and focus only on your body scan.
-What you’ll notice is that the repetitive thoughts quiet as you give your brain a new task to focus on.
+You’ll notice that the repetitive thoughts are quiet as you give your brain a new task to focus on.

 3. Meditation

-Consistent meditators with a long-term meditation practice report fewer instances of both rumination and depression.
+Consistent meditators with long-term meditation practice report fewer instances of both rumination and depression.
 Meditating can help improve your emotional awareness by staying present and reducing your focus on regrets.
-Meditating also helps to improve self-compassion which is important when the repetitive thoughts focus on mistakes or negative situations.
+Meditating also helps to strengthen self-compassion, which is essential when the repetitive thoughts focus on mistakes or negative situations.

 4. Stop Overthinking

-There are many studies in the psychology literature that show paying too much attention to your own thoughts leads to distress.
-Most people who struggle with repetitive thoughts report their thoughts are about negative situations or evaluations of their self.
-It’s likely that many repetitive thoughts are focused on shortcoming in your life, your ability to control your emotions, or your relationships.
+Many studies in the psychology literature show paying too much attention to your thoughts leads to distress.
+Most people who struggle with repetitive thoughts report their thoughts are about negative situations or evaluations of themself.
+Many repetitive thoughts are likely focused on shortcomings in your life, your ability to control your emotions, or relationships.
 Mindfulness can give you some mental space and reduce overthinking so you can transform it into increased self-awareness.

 5. Self-compassion

-Rumination is often focused on a negative interpretation of a situation and self-criticism is what usually follows resulting in adding fuel to the repetitive thought cycle.
-The antidote be found in a self-compassion practice.
-The psychology research shows that a self-compassion practice makes it less likely that negative situations will lead to repetitive thoughts and depression.
+Rumination is often focused on a negative interpretation of a situation and self-criticism usually follows, resulting in fueling the repetitive thought cycle.
+The antidote can be found in a self-compassion practice.
+The psychology research shows that a self-compassion practice makes it less likely that adverse situations will lead to repetitive thoughts and depression.
 Another benefit of self-compassion is it can help reduce overthinking by getting you outside of yourself and connecting you with others.

 Conclusion

 If you struggle with repetitive thoughts or rumination, the tips above can help you stop overthinking and break the cycle.
-The result is that so you feel less isolated so that you can interrupt the cycle.
-The first step is to take action and break the cycle, so you’re in control of your thoughts.
+The result is that you feel less isolated, so you can interrupt the cycle.
+The first step is to take action and break the cycle so you’re in control of your thoughts.

 • How to Gain Momentum without Stress Eating or Burning Out